pavelprosto94/uHome/README.md

 Home screen for Ubuntu Touch

 ![screenshot.jpg](_resources/screenshot.jpg)

+Sometimes it is necessary to minimize the active application to the tray.
+So that the next time you turn on the screen, it would be active, but not occupy an active place. **uHome**, a home screen with widgets support, will help you with this task.

+The application has its own built-in widgets.
+In addition, you can download other widgets to customize your home screen more.
+- **An analog clock** will always show you the current time, and a variety of themes allow you to customize it to your liking.
+- **Stickers** will help you remind you of the most important things.
+And their striking design attracts attention.
+- **The link** can create an internet link or launch an application with URLdispatcher support.

 ## Build
 In the terminal, go to our directory with the project and enter the command: